 What Break Up?
 Matt Barnes & Anansa Sims Hit The Vegas Strip Together After Messy Split

-Matt Barnes and Anansa Sims publicly split earlier this year after exchanging a series of jabs and statements on social media, but that all seems to be water under the bridge.
-Over the weekend, Anansa hit the Vegas strip to celebrate her close friend’s birthday and her retired NBA baby daddy was with the them.
+Matt Barnes and Anansa Sims publicly split earlier this year after exchanging a series of jabs and statements on social media but that all seems to be water under the bridge.
+Over the weekend Anansa hit the Vegas strip to celebrate her close friend’s birthday and her retired NBA baby daddy was by her side.

 Anansa and Shaya Tabb, her close friend and sister to Kobe Bryant, were in sin city with Matt.
 Matt recorded a video of the besties hitting the tables at a casino where Shaya bet on her brother’s number, 24, and won $550.
-The ex-Lakers player turned the camera on himself, “big win, huh?”, explaining how Shay won by betting on 24.
-The group then joined dinner together, having a drink for the occasion.
+The ex-Lakers player turned the camera on himself, “Big win, huh?”, explaining how Shay won by betting on 24.
+The group then enjoyed dinner together and had drinks for the occasion.

-Anansa posts the clip with Matt and Shaya in a slide style post on Instagram.
-Swipe to see it.
+Anansa posted the clip with Matt and Shaya in a slide style post on Instagram.

 View this post on Instagram